TechInqProj-2025-S1/2025S1_TIP_C08_Team3/README.md

 ## Automated Code Quality Checks

-This repository uses GitHub Actions to automatically run PyLint on all Python code when:
+This repository uses GitHub Actions to automatically run PyLint on all Python code and Test when:
 - You push to the main branch
 - You create or update a pull request to the main branch